lih/BHR/curly/doc/index.md

 #### Where to complain ?

-If Curly isn't to your liking, you can complain about it on the [dedicated issue tracker][curly-complaints].
+If Curly isn't to your liking, you can complain about it on the [dedicated issue tracker][curly-complaints] (login/password: guest/guest).
 All complaints thus far have been exceedingly well-received.